JamesRink1/SOC-Lab/README.md

 <h2>Description</h2>
-<b>Using Microsoft Azure I create a virtual machine (VM), leaving it exposed to the internet as a honeypot, and forwarding logs to a central repository.
+<b>In this lab I simulate a SOC environment with a vulnerable machine and collect/analyze logs from attackers around the world.
+Utilizing Josh Madakors guide, I will be using Microsoft Azure to create a virtual machine (VM), exposing it to the internet as a honeypot, and forwarding logs to the Log Analytics Workspace which will be our central log repository.
 We then integrate Microsoft Sentinel to analyze real-world attack data.</b>

+</b>Josh Madakor's Guide: https://www.youtube.com/watch?v=g5JL2RIbThM&t=3598s</b>